 Kibaki.
 The chief medical officer at the hospital is a member of the Luo

 former UN secretary general Kofi Annan, Maker and Rech are left with

 little to do in a hospital that is operating at half capacity because

 people are afraid to risk travelling through rival tribal areas.

 In addition to the chief medical officer, several clinical support staff, also Luo, were forced to leave.

-“We hope he can come back, but we’ll just have to wait,” Maker says.
+“We hope he can return (to Sudan), but we’ll just have to wait,” Maker says.

 For the two ex-Calgary Lost Boys, the crisis in Kenya is but one more chapter in an extraordinary struggle that is one of the most epic stories of our time.